Do you use hashtags and hashtag tracking tools in your social media campaigns?

 — SocialMedia Examiner (@SMExaminer) March 18, 2017

 Ever since then, everybody who is at the event or talking about it has been using the same hashtag.

-What you get from Hashtag analytics in the end?
+What you get from Hashtag Tracking in the end?

-Hashtag analytics does not just allow you to see how users are responding to different hashtags.
-It also also allows you to compare different hashtags together to see which campaigns are doing better than the others.
+Hashtag tracking does not just allow you to see how users are responding to different hashtags.
+It also allows you to compare different hashtags together to see which campaigns are doing better than the others.

 By comparing analytics reports of two hashtags, you will be easily able to see which hashtag did better than the other.

-By hashtag tracking you can get an in-depth knowledge about:
+By hashtag tracking, you can get an in-depth knowledge of: